WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 How Do I Style Shortcodes in WordPress?

 There’s more than one way to define a shortcode’s style.
-I recommend using the Shortcodes Ultimate plugin to create a unique style.
+We recommend using the Shortcodes Ultimate plugin to create a unique style.

-You’ll also need the Inspector tool to find out the shortcode’s CSS class.
-After you determine the CSS class, you can use the plugin’s Custom CSS field to create a custom style.
+You’ll also need the Inspector tool to determine the shortcode’s CSS class.
+After deciding on the CSS class, you can use the plugin’s Custom CSS field to create a custom style.

 Does WordPress Have a Shortcode Template?